cheomanigua/godotdoc/content/docs/node_vs_scene.md

 <br>

-#### Instantiate a scene with parameters using custom inititalization method
+#### Instantiate a scene with parameters using a custom inititalization method

 The following code will instantiate 1 Gem in the player position after the players drop the gem: